We offer free admission to:

 Of course!
 Pencils and paper are always welcome; however, pens are not permitted in the galleries because of the difficulty of removing ink from artworks.
 If you need to borrow a pencil, stop by the second-floor coat check for a freshly sharpened pencil for your visit.

 The MCA does not offer audio guides; however, supplements to our fourth-floor exhibitions can often be found on our Stories page.
 There you will also find previous audio tours and videos.

 For extra insight into our exhibitions, we offer free daily docent tours: Tuesday at 1 and 2 pm; Wed–Fri at 1pm; and Sat– Sun at noon, 1, 2, and 3 pm.

-While you are free to breast-feed in any non-gallery space, if you would like privacy, please ask one of our Visitor Services staff members to show you to our temporary breast-feeding station.
+While you are free to breast-feed in any non-gallery space, if you would like privacy, please ask one of our Visitor Services staff members to show you to our breast-feeding area.

 Please call our Lost-and-Found hotline at 312-397-4037 and leave a detailed message, including your name, phone number, a description of the item you lost, and approximately when/where you lost it at the MCA.
 We will give you a call back once we have looked for your item, regardless of whether we find it or not.